gebbber/responsify-express/README.md

 app.get('/admin', Unauthorized401);
 ```
 ***
-## Quick Start: Basic Use in Route Definitions:
+## Quick Start: Basic Use as Response Functions:

 Import '`responsify`' and then '`app.use`' it before any routes that will use the response functions:
 ```javascript